ritik-sharma-github/Optimization-of-Dehumidification-Process-Using-Quantum-Neural-Networks/README.md

 - **AngleEmbedding:** Encoding classical data into quantum states by applying angle parameters to the qubits.
 This step transforms classical input features into quantum representations that can be processed by quantum algorithms.

 - **StronglyEntanglingLayers:** Implementing quantum gates that create entanglement between qubits.
 This process introduces complex quantum interactions that enhance the model's capacity to learn intricate patterns and relationships in the data.
+-
+The QNN integrates both quantum and classical computations to enhance the prediction accuracy by leveraging quantum entanglement and superposition principles.
+The QNN model uses the following structure:
+1. Input Layer: Takes the input parameters
+2. Dense Layer: A classical dense layer with ReLU activation function to process the input features.
+3. Quantum Layer: A quantum layer using the quantum node (QNode) which embeds the input features into quantum states using angle embedding and applies strongly entangling layers to these quantum states.
+4. Output Layer: A classical dense layer to generate the final predicted output  .
+The relationship between the input and output can be expressed as:

 ### **4. Model Construction**